Hay fever; Nasal congestion - allergies

 - Pollen.
 This is the primary cause of allergic rhinitis.

-- Dust mites, specifically mite feces, which are coated with enzymes that contain a powerful allergen.
-These are the primary allergens inside the home.
+- Dust mites, specifically mite feces, which are coated with enzymes that contain a powerful allergens.
+Apart from high altitudes or very dry climates, dust mites are ubiquitous inside homes.

 - Animal dander (flakes of skin) and hair from cats, house mice, and dogs.
 House mice are a significant source of allergens, particularly in urban children.